-Kelley Williams-Bolar, an Akron, Ohio, woman who served nine days for lying to get her children into a better school system, was released from jail earlier this week.
+Kelley Williams-Bolar, an Akron, Ohio, woman who served nine days in jail for lying to get her children into a better school system, was released earlier this week.

 But the controversy over the case appears to be growing.
 Williams-Bolar's felony conviction has stirred strong feelings over school funding, equality — and the law.

 Two-and-a-half years ago, Williams-Bolar was called to a meeting at the middle school her two daughters attended.
 When she arrived, she faced school administrators and a school lawyer.
 The meeting didn't go well, turning into a shouting match.

 The school in the Copley-Fairlawn district on the west side of Akron had hired an investigator who discovered that Williams-Bolar and her daughters lived outside the district, in subsidized housing two miles away in Akron.
 She claimed in affidavits that she and her daughters lived in Copley with her father.

 This month, the 40-year-old single mom found herself in court, facing felony charges of tampering with records.
 She was found guilty and sentenced to five years in prison.

 That was immediately reduced to only 10 days with time served.
 Still, her blood-curdling scream in the crowded Akron courtroom was heart-wrenching.